 Voting at any general meeting takes place by a show of hands or a poll where this is demanded.
 Subject to any rights or restrictions for the time being attached to any class or classes of shares, on a show of hands each shareholder is entitled to one vote and on a poll each shareholder is entitled to one vote for each share carrying voting rights of which he is a holder.
 Shareholders who cannot participate in the general meeting may appoint a proxy by written or electronic notification to the Company.
 Appointed proxy holders enjoy the same rights to participate in the general meeting as those to which the shareholder they represent is entitled.
 Every shareholder represented in person or by proxy is entitled to ask questions which are pertinent and related to the items on the agenda of the general meeting and to have such questions answered by the directors or such persons as the directors may delegate for such purpose.

-Approved by the Board of Directors on 21st of February 2018.
+Approved by the Board of Directors on the 20th of February 2019.